Jo Wunsche: Tiktok star lost 40 kilos – with a simple calculation - Breaking Latest News

 Two examples:

 For one 40-year-old 90-kilo man, 185 centimeters tall, who goes to the gym for an hour three times a week, the requirement is, for example: approx. 3000 kilocalories total turnover.
 Almost 2000 kilocalories of this are basal metabolism.
 He can still eat 2600 kilocalories for healthy weight loss.
-The woman of the same age, 170 centimeters tall and 70 kilograms heavyr who goes to the gym for an hour three times a week has only about 2400 kilocalories total metabolic rate (about 1400 calories of which is the basal metabolic rate).
+The woman of the same age, 170 centimeters tall and 70 kilogramswho goes to the gym for an hour three times a week only has a total metabolic rate of about 2400 kilocalories (about 1400 calories of which is the basal metabolic rate).
 She is only allowed to consume 1900 kilocalories for fat loss.

 Side Effects of Calorie Deficit